spryker/spryker-docs/docs/scos/dev/glue-api-guides/202311.0/decoupled-glue-api.md

 ### Decoupling from conventions

-Old Glue API was tightly coupled with a JSON:API convention, and all resources have to follow it.
+Legacy Glue API was tightly coupled with a JSON:API convention, and all resources have to follow it.
 With the current infrastructure, resources can use any implemented conventions, create new ones, or even not use any.
 In this case, the "no convention" approach is used, and a request and response are formatted as a plain JSON.
 For more details, see [Create and change Glue API conventions](/docs/scos/dev/glue-api-guides/{{page.version}}/create-and-change-glue-api-conventions.html).

 ### New type of application: Glue Backend API application

-With the current setup out of the box, we have an additional Glue Backend API (BAPI) application that is meant to be an API application for our Back Office.
-This means that with this new application, infrastructure has direct access to Zed facades from BAPI resources.
-Also, out of the box, we have a separate `/token` resource specifically for BAPI that uses Back Office users' credentials to issue a token for a BAPI resource.
+With the current setup out of the box, we have an additional Glue Backend API application that is meant to be an API application for our Back Office.
+This means that with this new application, infrastructure has direct access to Zed facades from Glue Backend API resources.
+Also, out of the box, we have a separate `/token` resource specifically for Glue Backend API that uses Back Office users' credentials to issue a token for a Glue Backend API resource.

-For more details about the difference between SAPI and BAPI, refer to [Backend and storefront API module differences](/docs/scos/dev/glue-api-guides/{{page.version}}/backend-and-storefront-api-module-differences.html).
+For more details about the difference between Glue Storefront API and Glue Backend API, refer to [Backend and storefront API module differences](/docs/scos/dev/glue-api-guides/{{page.version}}/backend-and-storefront-api-module-differences.html).

 ### Authentication servers
 Current infrastructure lets you switch between different authentication servers.
 For example, this can be useful if you want to use Auth0 or any other server in addition to implemented servers.